PickPic/PickPic_Server/README.md

 PickPic_Server use variable modules for ndoe js, so you need to set up modules for nodejs.

     npm install

+# PickPic Client
+    If you want use PickPic Client, then come with "https://github.com/PickPic/PickPic_Client"

 #	run server